The Tudor Hotel Review

 She provided us with so much helpful information and she also patiently answered all our questions.
 Such a great service!
 We felt very comfortable and welcomed and were happy to have chosen this hotel.

-One of our thoughts we had before booking the hotel was: should we choose “The Tudor“, which looks awesome and unique, but is not centrally located.
-Or should we choose another hotel more in the city centre.
+One of the first thoughts we had before booking the hotel was: should we choose “The Tudor“, which looks awesome and unique, but is not centrally located.
+Or should we choose another hotel in the city center?

-In the end, our decision was made because it just felt more right in our stomach.
+In the end, our decision was made because it just felt more right in our stomachs.
 Away from the hustle of the city and surrounded by nature.
-Besides, we knew we could quickly be in the city centre via Grab and it is not so difficult or expensive to get around.
+Besides, we knew we could quickly be in the city center via Grab and it is not so difficult or expensive to get around.

-And, as we left the hotel the first day to do some exploring in Ipoh, we had our next Wow-experience.
+And, as we left the hotel on the first day to do some exploring in Ipoh, we had our next Wow experience.
 The surroundings!